-Now in her second second season with the Hopewell Valley Chorus, Kathleen joined to regain her singing voice and is pleased that “that is coming along nicely.”
+Now in her third season with the Hopewell Valley Chorus, Kathleen joined to regain her singing voice and is pleased that “that is coming along nicely.”
 She has also enjoyed making new friends from the area and becoming involved in the Chorus’s outside activities.

 Kathleen previously served on the board of Chapin School and was president of the Princeton Girl Choir.
 She and her husband enjoy volunteering as ushers at McCarter Theatre, Bristol Riverside Theatre, and occasionally at the Broadway Theatre, in Pittman.
 She brings many skills to the Chorus leadership including her tireless and imaginative fundraising—and her talents as a baker and cake decorator—and hopes to “learn something new” as an HVC Board member.

 Carole Woodford has been singing with vocal groups most of her adult life.
 Prior to joining the Hopewell Valley Chorus in 1983, she was part of a madrigal group and has been active with her church choir for more than 20 years.
 Carole has served as HVC librarian since 2000.
 Recently, Carole and her husband, Bob, a former Chorus treasurer, celebrated 35 years with the Hopewell Valley Chorus, 50 years of wedded bliss, and the birth of their first grandchild.